XanderRiga/iracing_cog/README.md

 ## Leaderboard/Statistics Related
 ### !saveid <iRacing Client ID\>
 Use this command to save your iRacing ID to your discord ID.
+If you already have one saved this will overwrite it

+### !savename <iRacing Client ID\>
+Use this command to save your name and iRacing ID to your discord ID.
+If you already have one saved this will overwrite it

 ### !recentraces <iRacing Client ID \>
 This gives detailed information on the last 10 races of the given user.